simanga-dev/work-Integrated-learning/report.md

 ## Introduction

-On march 2021, I was a pointed as an Information Technology(IT) Intern on a twelve months internship programme at The Horizon.
-The programme was in partnership with Melonz Media and SITA.
-The following report detail the experience I have gain during the first six months of the programme.
+In March 2021, I was a pointed as an Information Technology(IT) Intern on a twelve(12) months internship program at The Horizon.
+The program was in partnership with Melonz Media and SITA.
+The following report detail the experience I have gained during the first six months of the program.

-The Digital Academy is a software company based at 44 Stanley Avenue in Milpark , Johannesburg.
-I am currently in the Information Technology : System support learnership program, involved in web application development.
-I have been part of this learnership program since the 1st of December 2020 and marking 6 months on the 1st  of May 2021.
-The learnership is a fixed 6 months program.

 ## Background